 IEEE SA STANDARDS BOARD OPERATIONS MANUAL

 The Standards Committee should initiate revision of a standard whenever any of the material in the standard (including all amendments, corrigenda, etc.) becomes obsolete or incorrect, or if three or more amendments to a base standard exist three years after its approval.
-The Sponsor may initiate revision of a standard when new material becomes available and normal evaluation of need and feasibility indicates revision is warranted.
+The Standards Committee may initiate revision of a standard when new material becomes available and normal evaluation of need and feasibility indicates revision is warranted.
 The procedure for revising a standard is the same as for developing a new standard.
 A revision shall encompass the cumulative scope of the project (including all approved amendments and corrigenda).

 In a revision, balloters may register objections to any part of the standard, as the revision process opens the entire document to comment.
 (The amendment process shall be used when new material and possibly corrections of a limited scope are proposed.)

 The draft revision document submitted to the IEEE SA Standards Board shall be a complete version of the revised document.
 A complete document shall include both the changed and the unchanged text, with balloted changes incorporated into the document.

 When a standard is revised, its approved amendments and corrigenda shall be removed from active status as separate documents.
-Existing amendments and corrigenda shall either be integrated into the base document or eliminated as indicated in the PAR or determined by the Sponsor balloting process.
+Existing amendments and corrigenda shall either be integrated into the base document or eliminated as indicated in the PAR or determined by the Standards Association balloting process.

 9.1.1 American National Standards

 9.2 Removal from Active Status

 Standards that are no longer useful or contain significant obsolete or erroneous information should be recommended for withdrawal from active status by the Standards Committee.
-A recommendation for withdrawal from active status shall be supported by a ballot by the Sponsor (see 5.4) with a 50% return and at least a 75% approval.
+A recommendation for withdrawal from active status shall be supported by a Standards Association ballot (see 5.4) with a 50% return and at least a 75% approval.

 Every IEEE Standard shall be subject to transfer to inactive status by the IEEE SA Standards Board at the end of the calendar year that is ten years past its approval date (i.e., the standard will be labeled Inactive and reserved for historical reference).